 Well, a quick look at its specifications certainly reveals that it still has a lot of fight left in its body and that it will still offer a lot to those users who want an advanced portable camera, but don’t like to pay premium prices for them and aren’t in a hurry to get them the same day they reach the market.
 If you’ve wondered if the G1 X Mark II can replace your smartphone (since a lot of users are asking themselves the same question when deciding if they should purchase a dedicated camera) and give you a lot more functionality and also improved image quality than the answer is: Yes, it certainly can!

 So, try to keep an open mind and let us give a second chance to one of Canon’s compact camera champions from a couple of years ago and see how much power is left in such an interesting piece of gear.
+If still, you want more where you can choose the best camera, you may click this link.

 If there is one area in which the Canon PowerShot G1 X Mark II really feels like a premium camera (aside from its image quality) it is its body and everything that’s related to it.
 Not even the Canon’s decision to keep the viewfinder an optional purchase or the lack of environmental sealing is enough to ruin our very positive impressions.
 The moment you take the camera in your hands you’ll notice that it was built to the highest standards.
 The magnesium alloy materials are here to keep it sturdy and durable, while the large textured grip on the front will allow you to hold the camera very securely.